A Sound Investment in Our Children

 1 MONTH

-If your baby fails their newborn hearing screening it is important to locate a pediatric audiology clinic close to your home so you can schedule the follow up screening as soon as possible. (map).
-Clinics can take a few weeks to a few months for appointments, so the sooner you act the sooner you will be able to get the second test.
+If your baby fails their newborn hearing screening, it is important to locate a pediatric audiology clinic close to your home so you can schedule the follow up screening as soon as possible.
+(See our map to find a location near you.)
+Clinics can take a few weeks to a few months for appointments, so the sooner you act, the sooner you will be able to get the second test.
+Illinois Early Detection and Intervention – Next Steps, can be found HERE.

-A second follow up screening is conducted, but does not ultimately determine if there is a hearing loss.
+Once your appointment day arrives, it is nice to know what to expect.
+A second follow-up screening is conducted, but does not ultimately determine if there is a hearing loss.
 If a child continues to fail the screening, the baby will receive a diagnostic Auditory Brainstem Response (ABR) test at the clinic.
 This is a diagnostic test administered by a pediatric audiologist who has the training and proper equipment to perform the evaluation.
 The test can only be administered if the baby is still and quiet, so scheduling during sleep and nap time is the best time.
-Don’t forget to test both ears even if one side passed!
+Don’t forget to test both ears!

 If the hearing loss is confirmed, you and your pediatric audiologist will need to start making a plan for next steps.
 They will most likely show you an Audiogram to describe the hearing loss level.
-This information will help you determine your path forward.
+This information will help you determine your path forward.,

 3 MONTH